SeppeV-2158896/KittyTV/README.md

 - **Meme Generator**: Shows a new random meme every minute for entertainment.
 - **Weather Forecast**: Displays the 5-day weather forecast for Hervanta.
 - **Slideshow**: Rotates through images that highlight past events and INTO activities.
-- **Live Camera Feed**: Features a live feed from Tampere University’s campus to enhance the dynamic experience in the guild room.
+- **Live Camera Feed**: Features a live feed from Hervanta to show current weather.

 ## Guild Room Location

 The INTO guild room is located in the basement of **Päärakkennus**, room PC001D1.

-## Current Events

-- 🎉 **SYMPOSIUM: The 90s Party** 🎉 - Just 2 days to go! 🕺💃
-- 🇫🇮 **7 Keys to Boost Your Finnish Skills** 🇫🇮
-- 🏞️ **Kirskaaniemi Hiking Trip** - Join us on Sat 21.09 for an unforgettable hike!
-- 🏴‍☠️ **ESN PoBS** - The iconic PoBS is back, happening from November 9th to 11th.
-- 🌶️ **Scoville Challenge** - Think you can handle the heat?
-Test your spice tolerance with this legendary challenge!

 ## Getting Started